xiangwang1223/KPRN/README.md

 # KPRN
-Explainable Reasoning over Knowledge Graphs for Recommendation, AAAI2019
+The code for AAAI2019 paper "Explainable Reasoning over Knowledge Graphs for Recommendation".